joshphillis/aws-cassandra-three-node/README.md

 # 🧭 Cassandra 3-Node Cluster Deployment (Script 3 Edition)

 This guide walks you through deploying a rack-aware, multi-AZ Cassandra 3.11.3 cluster on AWS EC2 using Ubuntu 22.04.
-It includes hardened setup steps, a modular configuration script, and troubleshooting insights based on real-world deployment experience.
+It includes hardened setup steps, a modular configuration script, manual provisioning instructions, and troubleshooting insights based on real-world deployment experience.

 ---